 The penalties for drink-driving include driving bans and fines, and can even involve imprisonment, so it is vital that you act quickly in order to build a proper defence if you are charged.

-Being in charge of a vehicle, such as being sat behind the wheel in possession of the car’s keys but not actually driving, while above the legal limit or unfit through drink carries a penalty of a fine of up to £2,500, a possible driving ban, and three months’ imprisonment.
+Being in charge of a vehicle, such as being sat behind the wheel in possession of the car’s keys but not actually driving, while above the legal limit or unfit through drink carries a fine of up to £2,500, a possible driving ban, and three months imprisonment.

 The offence of drug-driving carries a minimum penalty of a one-year driving ban, and if you are convicted you will also receive a fine of up to £5,000, as well as a criminal record.
 A drug-driving conviction can make it very difficult to get car insurance, and your driving licence would show any drug-driving conviction for 11 years.